 - Add the flour mixture to the peanut butter and honey mix, add a little at a time until well blended and a dough forms.

-- Gently stir the Reese's Peanut Butter Baking Chips into the dough.
+- Gently stir the peanut butter chips into the dough.

 - Scoop tablespoon size pieces of dough and form into balls.
 If you wish, use a fork to gently press the balls down and give them the characteristic crosshatch design.

 - Bake for 10-11 minutes in the preheated oven until the cookies start to turn golden brown.